fed/blog/src/pages/blog/public-speaking-tips.md

 ---
-title: Public Speaking Tips
+title: An strategy for sharing ideas and public speaking
 date: 2018-12-28
 spoiler:
-draft: true
+    There's no single formula for a great talk, but there is a secret ingredient that all the best ones have in common.
+TED Curator Chris
+    Anderson shares this secret — along with four ways to make it work for you.
+Do you have what it takes to share an idea worth spreading?
+category: general
 ---

+There's no single formula for a great talk, but there is a secret ingredient that all the best ones have in common.
+TED Curator Chris
+Anderson shares this secret — along with four ways to make it work for you.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-FOCpMAww28" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This is why ideas really matter: if communicated properly, they're capable of changing, forever, how someone thinks about the world, and shaping their actions both now and well into the future.
-Ideas are the most powerful force shaping human culture.
+As a speaker, your number one task is to build an idea inside the minds of your audience.
+When communicated properly, ideas are capable of changing, forever, how someone thinks about the world, and shaping their actions both now and well into the future.

-So if you accept that your number one task as a speaker is to build an idea inside the minds of your audience, here are four guidelines for how you should go about that task:
+Here are four guidelines for how you should go about that task:

-## One, limit your talk to just one major idea.
+## Limit your talk to just one major idea

 Ideas are complex things; you need to slash back your content so that you can focus on the single idea you're most passionate about, and give yourself a chance to explain that one thing properly.
 You have to give context, share examples, make it vivid.

 So pick one idea, and make it the through-line running through your entire talk, so that everything you say links back to it in some way.

-## Two, give your listeners a reason to care.
+## Give your listeners a reason to care

 Before you can start building things inside the minds of your audience, you have to get their permission to welcome you in.
 And the main tool to achieve that?
 Curiosity.